SamB133/items-list/README.md

 ## Items List

-A Next.js React Web App for keeping track of items and being able to mark them completed as you go.
+A Next.js React Web App for keeping track of items in a list and being able to mark them completed as you go.
 You also have the ability to remove all completed, or singular, items from the list.

+Note that anyone accessing the Web App can view and edit the items in the list.

 ### Access